sveinungf/spreadcheetah/README.md

 - Targeting .NET Standard 2.0 for .NET Framework and earlier versions of .NET Core
 - Targeting .NET 6 and newer for more optimizations
 - Trimmable and native AOT compatible
-- MIT license

 SpreadCheetah is designed to create spreadsheet files in a forward-only manner.
 That means worksheets from left to right, rows from top to bottom, and row cells from left to right.
 This allows for creating spreadsheet files in a streaming manner, while also keeping a low memory footprint.

 Most basic spreadsheet functionality is supported, such as cells with different data types, basic styling, and formulas.
-More advanced functionality is planned for future releases.
+More advanced functionality will be added in future releases.
 See the list of currently supported spreadsheet functionality [in the wiki](https://github.com/sveinungf/spreadcheetah/wiki#supported-spreadsheet-functionality).

 See [Releases](https://github.com/sveinungf/spreadcheetah/releases) for release notes.